takezoe/predictionio-toolbox/README.md

 ![Zeppelin](zeppelin.png)

-In adition, you can also register event data.
+In adition, you can also register event data using `PIOToolbox`.
 See the source code of [PIOToolbox](https://github.com/takezoe/predictionio-toolbox/blob/master/src/main/scala/com/github/takezoe/predictionio/toolbox/PIOToolbox.scala) to know out-of-the-box APIs.